 "Spinach contains a powerful antioxidant known as alpha-lipoic acid, which has been shown to lower blood sugar levels and increase insulin sensitivity and decrease peripheral neuropathy [weakness or numbness in the hands or feet] in patients with diabetes," said Ware.

 The University of Maryland Medical Center (opens in new tab) notes that much of the research has been done with intravaneous alpha-lipoic acid, however, so it’s less clear that consuming the antioxidant by mouth has the same results.
 A study published in Diabetes Care (opens in new tab) found that consuming 600 mg of alpha-lipoic acid by mouth every day for five weeks improved neuropathic symptoms, such as stabbing and burning pain, numbness in feet and paresthesia (a tingling or itching sensation), more than a placebo.

 Ware noted that spinach’s potassium levels are heart-healthy.
 “High potassium intakes are associated with a reduced risk of stroke, lower blood pressure, lower risk of death from heart disease.”

-Potassium is an essential part of heart health, according to the American Heart Association.
-Many studies have linked it with lower blood pressure because it promotes vasodilation (widening of the blood vessels), according to Today’s Dietitian.
-One study of 12,000 adults, published in Archives of Internal Medicine, showed that those who consumed 4,069 mg of potassium each day lowered their risk of cardiovascular disease and ischemic heart disease (characterized by reduced blood flow to the heart) by 37 percent and 49 percent, respectively, compared to those who took 1,793 mg per day.
+Potassium is an essential part of heart health.
+Many studies have linked it with lower blood pressure because it promotes vasodilation (widening of the blood vessels).
+One study of 12,000 adults, published in Today's Dietician (opens in new tab), showed that those who consumed 4,069 mg of potassium each day lowered their risk of cardiovascular disease and ischemic heart disease (characterized by reduced blood flow to the heart) by 37 percent and 49 percent, respectively, compared to those who took 1,793 mg per day.